 Aries Dela Cruz is a social media associate for the NYC Elder Abuse Center, where he contributes content to the Center’s blog, coordinates the newsletter, and helps manage its online communities.
 His experience with older adults includes working on the communications team for ReServe, Inc., a nonprofit organization that matches older professionals with part-time opportunities for service to their community.
 He graduated with honors from Columbia with a BA in anthropology, and served on the editorial board for the Columbia Daily Spectator.

-Sarah serves as the Administrative Assistant for the NYC Elder Abuse Center.
+Sarah serves as the Program Assistant for the NYC Elder Abuse Center.
 She manages NYCEAC’s day-to-day billing and scheduling concerns, coordinates grant projects and maintains NYCEAC’s website.
-Additionally, Ms. Dion contributes content to the blog and fields various inquiries related to the work of NYCEAC.
-Ms. Dion received her BA in Biology from Columbia University where she also concentrated in Philosophy.
-To contact Ms. Dion, click here.
+Additionally, Sarah contributes content to the blog and fields various inquiries related to the work of NYCEAC.
+Sarah received her BA in Biology from Columbia University where she also concentrated in Philosophy.
+To contact Sarah, click here.

 Cara Kenien, LMSW, MPA: Social Media Manager